 Bertrand M. Patenaude

-Bertrand M. Patenaude was a research fellow at the Hoover Institution.
-He is currently a lecturer in history and international relations at Stanford University.
-His most recent book is Trotsky: Downfall of a Revolutionary, published by HarperCollins in 2009.
-He is also the author of A Wealth of Ideas: Revelations from the Hoover Institution Archives (Stanford University Press, 2006), a richly illustrated coffee-table book that showcases the Hoover Archives’ extraordinary collections, which span the entire twentieth century.
+Bertrand M. Patenaude is a research fellow at the Hoover Institution.
+He is also a lecturer in history and international relations at Stanford University.
+His most recent book is Defining Moments, published by the Hoover Institution Press in 2019.
+He is also the author of Trotsky: Downfall of a Revolutionary, published by HarperCollins in 2009, and A Wealth of Ideas: Revelations from the Hoover Institution Archives (Stanford University Press, 2006), a richly illustrated coffee-table book that showcases the Hoover Archives’ extraordinary collections, which span the entire twentieth century.
 His first book, The Big Show in Bololand: The American Relief Expedition to Soviet Russia in the Famine of 1921 (Stanford University Press, 2002) won the 2003 Marshall Shulman Book Prize and is the basis for a forthcoming documentary film produced for the award-winning PBS series American Experience.

 He has also edited several books, including, with Terence Emmons, War, Revolution, and Peace in Russia: The Passages of Frank Golder, 1914–1927 (Hoover Institution Press, 1992); The Russian Revolution (Garland, 1992); Stalin and Stalinism (Garland, 1992); and Soviet Scholarship under Gorbachev (Center for Russian and East European Studies, Stanford, 1988).